syncfusion-content/javascript-docs/js/OlapClient/Layout-Customization.md

 {% endhighlight %}

-{% include image.html url="/js/OlapClient/Layout-Customization_images/Layout-Customization_img8.png" Caption="OLAP Client in Toggled View"%}
+{% include image.html url="/js/OlapClient/Layout-Customization_images/Layout-Customization_img8.png" %}

 ## Maximized/Full Screen View

 You can maximize **OLAP Grid** and **OLAP Chart** to full screen mode inside **OLAP Client** for a precise view.
 By selecting Full Screen icon in the toolbar, **OLAP Grid** and **OLAP Chart** are maximized depending on the current tab.
 You can also perform drilldown action in both **OLAP Grid** and **OLAP Chart** in the maximized view.

-{% include image.html url="/js/OlapClient/Layout-Customization_images/Layout-Customization_img9.png" Caption="Full screen view icon"%}
+{% include image.html url="/js/OlapClient/Layout-Customization_images/Layout-Customization_img9.png" %}

 {% highlight js %}